rbarraud/ION/README.md

 Things missing:
 * New version not tried yet on real hardware.
 * No documentation yet.
-* Some MIPS32r1 opcodes not implemented yet.
-* Some MIPS32r1 COP0 registers not implemented yet.
 * Peripheral WB port missing.